 Associated Mushrooms

 Western red cedar does not form symbiotic relationships with mushroom-producing fungi as many other conifers do, so the mushrooms found nearby are limited to parasites and decomposers.
-Western redcedar does connect with a network with fungi however these arbuscular fungi do not produce the familiar mushroom.
+Western redcedar does connect with a network of fungi; however, these arbuscular fungi do not produce the familiar mushroom.

 Economic Significance